noudess/docs-main/Lua-Parser.md

 > 	ItemInst item;
 > }
 > ```
+> Returning a non-zero value from this function will prevent the item from being looted

 * event_zone
 > Triggered when a client attempts to zone to a new zone.